 The Stats about Chronic Diseases

-Across America, the statistics are alarming - six in ten adults live with at least one chronic disease.
+Across America, six in ten adults live with at least one chronic disease.
 A chronic disease is a condition that lasts one year or more, and requires ongoing medical attention, or limit activities of daily living.
 Or both.

 The leading causes of death and disability in the United States, chronic diseases are things like cancer, heart disease, asthma, stroke and diabetes.
 Four in ten adults live with multiple chronic conditions.